Frequently Asked Questions

 A: We handpick the highest caliber tutors.
 Our expert supervisors conduct the intake process and match students with the ideal tutor based on the tutor’s experience, skill set, training, and personality.

 A: As independent professionals, the tutors in our network set their own rates.
-Our tutors typically charge between $200 to $425 per 75-minute session, depending on the student’s needs and developmental level.
+Our tutors typically charge between $200 and $400 per 75-minute session of virtual support and $300 and $500 per 75-minute session of in-person work, depending on the student’s needs and developmental level.
 Sliding scale fees are available for families in need.
 If you have a particular financial circumstance you’d like us to be aware of, please discuss this with the supervisor who contacts you for an intake conversation.

 A: We understand things can come up and we have a 24-hour cancellation policy.
 Sessions cancelled less than 24 hours in advance will be charged the full session fee.